edinburghlivinglab/ddc/pages/assignment_r1.md

 **General instructions**

-* Assume you are writing your report for someone who did *not* see your Fast Hack presentation.
+* Assume you are writing your report for someone who did *not* see your Design Sprint presentation.
 * Aim to produce a report of about 4 pages long, plus diagrams and references.
 If you want to write a bit more, that's OK but don't write more than 5 pages.
 * The remainder of this document is a skeleton that serves two functions:
    * It lists and explains the content that you should aim to include in your report.